kosmalex/tiny_processor/README.md

 <p align=center> <img src="figs/TP-FC.png" alt="figs/TP-FC.png" width="500"/> </p>

 The global reset signal `rst`, sets the counter to the 0 value.
 During normal execution if the signal `ctrl_rst` is enabled the counter is reset to the 32-bit `data` input.
 Otherwise it decreases by one, each clock cycle.
-When it reaches the 0 value it stays there until it is reset by the control logic through the `ctrl_rst` signal.
+When it reaches the 0 value, it stays there until it is reset by the control logic through the `ctrl_rst` signal.
 The output signal `sig` is 0, only when the counter reaches 0.

 Below is the mapping between the signals from the **DATAPATH** image and the **FRAME COUNTER** image.